 Bed 2 Greens (Brassicas) - swiss chard, kale, spinach, lettuce, cabbage, cauliflower, broccoli, broccoli raab, Brussels sprouts

-- Next year, I'll be doing Swiss Chard and kale but need to find the curly kale variety.
-Maybe try a spinach too.
+• Next year, I'll be doing Swiss Chard and kale but need to find the curly kale variety.
+Broccoli raab was not successful last year but I will try starting indoors first then transplanting.

 Bed 3 Beans (Legumes) - lentils, snap peas, green beans, dried beans, crimson clover